puppetlabs/pxp-agent/README.md

 Don't become a daemon and execute on foreground on the associated terminal.

+** connection-timeout (optional flag) **

+Maximum amount of time that may elapse when trying to establish a connection to the broker in seconds.
+Setting the value to 0 will disable the timeout.
+Defaults to 5 seconds.

 **pidfile (optional; only on *nix platforms)**

 The path of the PID file; the default is */var/run/puppetlabs/pxp-agent.pid*